shpratx/loan-app-demo/knowledge-bases/knowledge-bases/kb-L2-payments-domain/content/kb-L2-payments-lending-domain.md

 ### Annual Percentage Rate Statement

 - If the actual cost of credit differs from the APR stated in the agreement by more than 1%, the lender must notify the customer (CCA s.77B)

+### Liability Letters & Statements on Demand

+- Liability letter: formal document stating the outstanding balance, remaining term, and monthly payment.
+Used by customers for mortgage applications, visa applications, or other financial assessments.
+- Customer can request a liability letter at any time (in-app, phone, or written request).
+- Generation: automated from loan data.
+Must include: customer name, loan reference, outstanding balance as of date, original loan amount, interest rate, remaining term, monthly payment amount, next payment date.
+- Delivery: PDF generated and available for download in-app.
+Also sent via email.
+- Turnaround: within 2 working days of request (automated generation should be instant).
+- Fee: typically free (first per year).
+Some lenders charge for additional copies.
+- Settlement letter: issued after loan is fully repaid.
+Confirms zero balance and that the account is closed.
+Must be provided within 14 days of settlement.
+- PM IMPLICATION: stories must cover liability letter request flow, automated PDF generation, in-app download, email delivery, and settlement letter generation post-closure.
+The liability letter is a common customer request that is often missing from initial builds.

 ### Communication Preferences